Thank you for reading our post, please rate this article at the end.

 With that said, if you just want to reach the summit of Mount Whitney, then this trail is going to be overkill.
 The Mount Whitney Trail is a much better option for this.

 The lowest point of this trail is at 4,040 feet at Happy Isles in Yosemite Valley, and the highest point obviously is Mount Whitney’s peak at 14,505 feet.
-The total elevation change of the trail is around 46,000 feet, and the total descent is estimated to be around 36-38,000 feet.
-Paired with the length of this trail, the insane terrain throughout the trail is the reason for the unparalleled challenge of this hike.
+The total elevation change of the trail is around 46,000 feet, and the total descent is estimated at 36-38,000 feet.
+Paired with the length of this trail, the insane terrain throughout it makes this hike unparalleled in challenge.

 People hike here mostly from July to September when, as mentioned above, Mount Whitney is generally free from snow – previous-year snow has already melted, while the new snow is yet to come.
-Well, if you were to take the hike at a snowy time, you would make your life much more difficult and the hike more time-consuming.
+Well, if you were to take the hike in snowy conditions, you would make your life much more difficult and the hike more time-consuming.

 With that said, you can hike earlier in the season if you are up to the challenge and have sufficient gear and experience.
 But unless you are absolutely sure about your capabilities, we suggest that you go hiking on this trail between July and September.